evant/ipromise/README.md

 }
 ```

-There are various different ways to handle old messages on as `Progress` for
+There are various different ways to handle old messages on a `Progress` for
 this reason, the `Channel` constructor can take a retention policy.
 There are
 3 options.